xarrijorge/xarrijorge/README.md

 ## Hi there :wave: :smile:
 <br>
 <br>
 I'm Xarri Jorge, a frontend web developer.
 Welcome to my Github.
 I am building a solid foundation in both frontend and backend technologies and languages but I prefer life on the front - UI / UX.
-You can find me on tech twitter <a href = "https://twitter.com/xarrijorge">xarrijorge</a> where I'm currently making the journey to better understanding of fullstack tech and have been following <a href="https://fullstackopen.com/en">Full Stack Open</a> Which I think is best resourse for fullstack react focused development.
+You can find me on tech twitter <a href = "https://twitter.com/xarrijorge">xarrijorge</a> where I'm currently making the journey to better understanding of fullstack and have been following <a href="https://fullstackopen.com/en">Full Stack Open</a> Which I think is best resourse for fullstack react focused development.
 I'm also actively improving my design skills and I look for every opportunity to better my UX  and web acessibility game.

 ### ⚡ Relevant achievements